-The ideal weight calculator is a tool used to determine an appropriate (IBW) ideal body weight for an individual based on gender and height.
+The ideal weight calculator is a tool used to estimate the ideal body weight (IBW) for an individual based on gender and height.

 Ideal Body Weight Calculator

 The “ideal” weight for someone really depends on a few factors as there are several different body types.

 For example, one person of a certain height may be heavily-muscled with denser bones and low body fat, so they may exceed their ideal weight estimate.
 This could be considered a generally healthy body composition.

 On the other hand, someone else may have a very high body fat percentage but still weigh within the range or the exact weight.
 So unless body fat is measured and/or the individual exceeds an ideal weight excessively, the numbers can vary and aren’t always entirely reliable.